karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   - Build the Docker image with a tag that includes the Nexus repository URL:

     ```bash
-    docker build -t <remote-server-ip>:8083/<repository-name>/java-app:1.0 .
+    docker build -t <remote-server-ip>:<repository-port>/java-app:1.0 .
     ```

-  - Replace `<remote-server-ip>` with the IP address of your remote server, `<repository-name>` with the name of the repository you created in Nexus, and adjust the tag version as needed.
+  - Replace `<remote-server-ip>` with the IP address of your remote server, `<repository-port>` with the port of the repository you created in Nexus, and adjust the tag version as needed.

 - [x] Task 7: Push the Docker image to Nexus
   - Log in to the Nexus Docker registry: